Word list

 slice and dice

 Don't use the phrase slice and dice.
-Instead, use specific terms appropriate to the task at hand.
-Some possible options include: segment data for analysis, break information into smaller parts.
+Instead, use specific terms appropriate to the task that you're describing.
+Some possible options include: segment data for analysis or break information into smaller parts.

 smartphone, smart phone